 Values presented by Kwon et al. (2016), obtained during flux chamber campaigns from the period 2013-2015 at the Ambolikha site that served as the UGR reference within the context of the presented study, largely agree with our findings.
-A wet Carex meadow (grazed by geese) in a subarctic coastal tundra showed very similar values compared to values at UGR (Kelsey

-345 et al., 2016).
-Most of the other studies displayed in Tab.3 were conducted in the high arctic, therefore flux magnitudes are expected to be lower compared to our study (Cassidy et al., 2016; Falk et al., 2015; Curasi et al., 2016).
+A wet Carex meadow (grazed by geese) in a subarctic coastal tundra showed very similar values compared to values at UGR (Kelsey et al., 2016).
+Most of the other studies displayed in Table 3 were conducted in the high Arctic; therefore flux magnitudes are expected to be lower compared to our study (Cassidy et al., 2016; Falk et al., 2015; Curasi et al., 2016).
 Falk et al. (2015) observed similar patterns concerning the amplification of both GPP and R{eco} as a response to grazing compared to our study for a wet tundra ecosystem.
-However, we are not aware of studies examining carbon fluxes on a similar type of a grazed ecosystem, compared to Pleistocene park, in corresponding climatic conditions.
+However, we are not aware of studies examining carbon fluxes on a similar type of grazed ecosystem to that at Pleistocene Park, in corresponding climatic conditions.